-- 1. Instructions for the procedure or task must be specific and broken into its individual components. - Specific steps for the procedure/task that will be delegated must be documented. - 3.
+- 1. Instructions for the procedure or task must be specific and broken into its individual components. - 2.
+Specific steps for the procedure/task that will be delegated must be documented. - 3.
 For complicated procedures or tasks, the delegatee and the RN may want to initial each step in the document. - 4.
-Documentation of each demonstration of the task must be made, including signatures of both the RN and the delegatee and the date of the demonstration.

-- 5. The nursing task or procedure can be delegated once the delegatee has demonstrated competence through this training process. - 6.
-A schedule for periodic evaluation of continuing competence should be established.
+Documentation of each demonstration of the task must be made, including signatures of both the RN and the delegatee and the date of the demonstration. - 5.
+The nursing task or procedure can be delegated once the delegatee has demonstrated competence through this training process. - 6.
 The delegating nurse should determine frequency of evaluation. - 7.
 Errors in carrying out a task must be documented along with the corrective actions taken.
+Errors should be reported to district or licensing agency according to policy